PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `02462462` extracts transactional late mixed-input Concat normalization and shares one maintained index with its following post- Transpose cleanup;
-- the current checkpoint moves Concat pre-Q/DQ exact-grid bypass to its quantization owner and replaces repeated whole-graph maps with one differential index.
+- `03742a6a` moves Concat pre-Q/DQ exact-grid bypass to its
+  quantization owner and replaces repeated whole-graph maps with one differential index;
+- the current checkpoint moves both terminal Transpose/Dequantize sanitation subphases to the same owner and maintains one index through edge rewrites, operator movement, rename, and removal.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain